leeexing/Time-2016.11.30/README.md

 3. vue
 4. react
 5. python
+6. blog

-there are the modules in this repository.
+There are the modules in this repository.

 ## Why

-first, sometimes I will worry about my css is not master very well. so, I need spend some time to review it.
+First: sometimes I will worry about my css is not master very well. so, I need spend some time to review it.

-second, learning is interesting. so, I need learn some new characters of js and new frames.
+Second: learning is interesting. so, I need learn some new characters of js and new frames.

-third, learning is endless.
+Third: learning is endless.

+Stay hungry, Stay foolish.